mit-crpg/PINSPEC/readme.rst

 ==========================================
-PINSPE Monte Carlo Particle Transport Code
+PINSPEC Monte Carlo Particle Transport Code
 ==========================================

 The PINSPEC project project aims to provide a simple-to-use